-Of the more than 475,000 stroke survivors living in our community1, it is estimated around 30 percent are of working age.10 In addition, international evidence indicates stroke among younger people is on the increase.^{11, 12}
+Of the almost 120,000 stroke survivors living in our community1, it is estimated around 30 percent are of working age.10 In addition, international evidence indicates stroke among younger people is on the increase.^{11, 12}

-Currently, Australia's rehabilitation services are designed to focus on physical disabilities.
+Currently, Victoria's rehabilitation services are designed to focus on physical disabilities.
 While we recognise learning to walk and talk after stroke is critically important, there is more to enabling patients to live well after stroke.